La Toque

 Restaurant in Napa, California, U.S.

 La Toque is a restaurant in Napa, California owned and operated by Chef Ken Frank.
 Since its relocation to Napa Valley, La Toque has received critical acclaim, including a Michelin star each year from 2008 to 2021.
 Fodor's has described the food as French-inspired modern American.

 History

-La Toque was established in 1979 by chef Ken Frank on the Sunset Strip in Los Angeles, when he was just 23 years old.
+La Toque was established in 1979 by chef Ken Frank on the Sunset Strip in Los Angeles, when he was 23 years old.

 The restaurant gained attention for its use of fresh, seasonal ingredients and its blend of French culinary techniques with Californian influences.
 After operating in Los Angeles for nearly two decades, Frank relocated the restaurant to Rutherford in Napa Valley in 1998.
 In 2008, the restaurant moved to its current location within The Westin Verasa Napa hotel in downtown Napa.

 Cuisine

 The menu at La Toque integrates classic French cooking techniques with ingredients sourced from the Napa Valley and surrounding regions.
 The restaurant emphasizes on locally sourced products, focusing on seasonal availability to shape its offerings.
 Known for its food and wine pairings, La Toque provides wine list with over 2,300 selections.